OfficeDev/Microsoft-Teams-Samples/samples/graph-appcatalog-lifecycle/csharp/README.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-  B) Or from Visual Studio code
+  A) Or from Visual Studio code

   - Launch Visual Studio code
   - File -> Open Folder
-  - Navigate to `graph-appcatalog-lifecycle/node` folder
+  - Navigate to `samples/graph-appcatalog-lifecycle/csharp` folder
   - Select `AppCatalogSample` folder
   - Press `F5` to run the project

+  B) Run ngrok - point to port 3978

+    ```bash
+    ngrok http -host-header=rewrite 3978
 ## Instruction on setting connection string for bot authentication on the behalf of user
 1. In the Azure portal, select your resource group from the dashboard.